walb-linux/walb-tools/doc/manage-volume-replica.md

 python> walbc.get_state(s1, 'vol0')
 'Master'
 ```
-Now the primary backup target for volume 'vol0' is `s1`.
+Now the backup target for volume 'vol0' is `s1`.

 You can use also full backup instead of hash backup,
 while full backup is less efficient than hash backup.